 Performs other related work as needed.

-Bachelorâ™s degree or related degree in construction management, engineering or architecture or equivalent experience in design and construction.
+Bachelorâ™s degree or related degree in construction management, engineering or architecture.

 Project management, preferably in a hospital, research, or educational setting, or similar commercial or industrial facilities.